Perfect Сlimate

 Housing

-For example, in Athens, an apartment (1 bedroom) is available for about $650 per month.
+For example, in Athens, an apartment (1 bedroom) is available for about €600 per month.
 The cost of housing on the Greek islands is similar to Athens.
-For example, renting an apartment (1 bedroom) with an updated kitchen and bathroom outside the city center of Santorini (but not too far) will cost about 630$.
-If you want to experience life in a small city, be ready to spend about $350 monthly.
+For example, renting an apartment (1 bedroom) with a modern kitchen and bathroom outside the city centre of Santorini (but not too far) will cost about €680.
+If you want to experience life in a small city, be ready to spend about €400 monthly.

-If you are a man of fortune, then buying your accommodation in Greece will be the best decision and a smart investment.
+If you have enough money, buying property in Greece will be the best decision and a smart investment.
 The following information will be very helpful to you.
-The average price of the apartments is about €1,500 per m².
-Prices vary a lot depending on the region.
-For example, the price in Athens and Santorini varies from €1,000–4,000 per m², in Crete from €800–2,000 per m².
-There are offers on any budget!
+The average price of apartments is about €2,200 per m², though prices vary significantly by region.
+For example:

-Residence permit
+Residence Permit

 You will need a residence permit (a Residence Certificate) if you plan to stay in Greece for more than 90 days.
 It is not so complicated to get it, all you need is patience.